pcardotatgit/graphical_pcap_parser/readme.md

 ![](assets/img/a.png)

 And then it is quite straight forward.
+Click on STEP 1.

 Browse your laptop in order to select a pcap file to analyse.
 Upload it, then parse it, and then analyse it.